LeelaRamyaSri93/Build-With-Clarity/README.md

 # build-with-clarity

-Welcome to my personal repository—built with clarity to document my reflections, growth, and journey as an intentional engineer.
+Welcome to my personal repository—build with clarity to document my reflections, growth, and journey as an intentional engineer.

 ## 📘 What’s Inside